A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Variable Selection in Causality: Challenges and State-of-the-art

-In causal inference with matching method, the variable selection process is followed by sampling process to match the covariate distributions of treated and control groups.
+In causal inference with the matching method, the variable selection process is followed by a sampling process to match the covariate distributions of treated and control groups.
 The matched counterparts of the treated units in the control group are interpreted as counterfactuals, and the average treatment effect on treated (ATT) is estimated by comparing the outcomes of every matched pair \citep{stuart2010matching}.
-One of the popular matching method is the Nearest Neighbor Matching (NNM) \citep{rubin:1973a,rosenbaum:2017} which forms a treated-control pair by matching a treated unit to its nearest control unit based on some prespecified distance metrics.
+One of the popular matching methods is the Nearest Neighbor Matching (NNM) \citep{rubin:1973a,rosenbaum:2017} which forms a treated-control pair by matching a treated unit to its nearest control unit based on some prespecified distance metrics.
 Some commonly used NNM matching methods are Propensity Score Matching (PSM) \citep{rubin:1983,rubin:1985}, Coarsened Exact Matching (CEM) \citep{king:2011}, Mahalanobis Distance Matching (MDM) \citep{rubin:1979}, and Genetic Matching (GM) \citep{sekhon2012matching}.
-In the case of high dimensional data, these widely used NNM methods perform poorly.
-For instance, PSM projects the covaiate vector space into one dimension disregarding the neighbourhood structure of the dataset, and the matched units in projected dimension often differ on important covariates in actual dimension.
+In the case of high dimensional data, these widely used NNM methods perform poorly as they do not include any algorithmic mechanism for variable selection.
+They either heavily rely on domain experts or include all the covariates in the data regardless of their effect on the causal inference.
+For instance, PSM projects the covariate set (either identified by domain experts or all covariates in the data) into one dimension disregarding the neighborhood structure of the dataset, and the matched units in projected dimension often differ on important covariates in actual dimension.
 MDM is prone to bias in high dimensions since it imposes parametric assumptions, so does the GM.
-In the presence of large number of covariates, to obtain a good match, CEM discards a lot of samples.
-In addition, recent results show that the bias of a NNM estimator increases at a rate of $O(N^{-1/p})$ where $N$ is the number of samples and $p$ is is the number of variables \citep{abadie:2006}.
-Dimension reduction techniques like Principle Component Analysis (PCA) are commonly have been studied extensively in Machine Learning literature where the main objective is to improve the models' predictive accuracy by retaining the information content.
+In the presence of a large number of covariates, to obtain a good match, CEM discards a lot of samples.
+In addition, recent results show that the bias of an NNM estimator increases at a rate of $O(N^{-1/P})$ where $N$ is the number of samples and $P$ is is the number of variables \citep{abadie:2006}.
+Dimension reduction techniques like Principle Component Analysis (PCA) have been studied extensively in Machine Learning literature where the main objective is to improve the models' predictive accuracy by retaining the information content.
 However, in observational studies using matching methods, the objective is to ensure the local neighborhood structure of the data as a treated sample is essentially matched to a control sample within its locality.